vladmandic/chess/README.md

   generates and translates individual moves
   sends moves to engine and to be analyzed
   annotate results
-- `src/openings.ts`
+- `src/generate-openings.js`
-  library of game openings
+  downloads latest eco openings and generates `openings.json`
 - `src/battle.ts` => `dist/battle.js`
   app that pairs two engines against each other and generates a game [PGN](https://www.chess.com/terms/chess-pgn)
   *run:*